Questions? Call Now

 EEOC Case Law Update

-Presented by Deryn Sumner, Gary Gilbert, and Don Names
+Presented by Deryn Sumner, & Gary Gilbert

 The EEOC’s Office of Federal Operations issues thousands of decisions each year.
 This session will cover the most important decisions you need to know to engage effectively in written and oral advocacy before the EEOC.
 The course will review these key decisions and key takeaways you can incorporate into your practice on cases covering disability and reasonable accommodations, harassment, sanctions, other findings of discrimination, and remedies, including back pay and compensatory damages.